 The company also offers customization options when it comes to naming a webinar link or choosing the background for your registration or landing pages.

-Adobe Connect is a pretty well-known web conferencing platform that, although more expensive than other options, is definitely worth considering.
+Adobe Connect is a pretty well-known web conferencing platform that is definitely worth considering, although more expensive than other options.

 There are two main products on offer: Adobe Connect Meetings and Adobe Connect Webinars.
 Whether you are looking to hold an internal work meeting or a marketing webinar, the company has a solution for you.